caffreyjm/ProgrammingAssignmentCleaningData/README.md

 run_analysis.R provides the following function

--Merges the training and the test sets to create one data set.
+ - Merges the training and the test sets to create one data set.
--Extracts only the measurements on the mean and standard deviation for each measurement.
+ - Extracts only the measurements on the mean and standard deviation for each measurement.
--Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
+ - Uses descriptive activity names to name the activities in the data set
+ - Appropriately labels the data set with descriptive variable names.
--Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+ - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Software Require:

--R Version 3.2.1			tested with delivery (06-18_2015) -dplyr Version: 	0.4.2
+ - R Version 3.2.1			tested with delivery (06-18_2015)
+ - dplyr Version: 	0.4.2

 ##Platform Used during validation:

--R Version 3.2.1			tested with delivery (06-18_2015) -dplyr Version: 			0.4.2
+ - R Version 3.2.1			tested with delivery (06-18_2015)
+ - dplyr Version: 			0.4.2
--Windows 7					tested with Windows 7 Professional Service Pack 1
+ - Windows 7					tested with Windows 7 Professional Service Pack 1

 ##Data Source: